metio/terraform-provider-k8s/docs/data-sources/acmpca_services_k8s_aws_certificate_authority_activation_v1alpha1_manifest.md

 Required:

-- `certificate` (Attributes) SecretKeyReference combines a k8s corev1.SecretReference with aspecific key within the referred-to Secret (see [below for nested schema](#nestedatt--spec--certificate))
+- `certificate` (Attributes) SecretKeyReference combines a k8s corev1.SecretReference with a specific key within the referred-to Secret (see [below for nested schema](#nestedatt--spec--certificate))

 Optional:

-- `certificate_authority_arn` (String) The Amazon Resource Name (ARN) that was returned when you called CreateCertificateAuthority(https://docs.aws.amazon.com/privateca/latest/APIReference/API_CreateCertificateAuthority.html).This must be of the form:arn:aws:acm-pca:region:account:certificate-authority/12345678-1234-1234-1234-123456789012
+- `certificate_authority_arn` (String) The Amazon Resource Name (ARN) that was returned when you called CreateCertificateAuthority (https://docs.aws.amazon.com/privateca/latest/APIReference/API_CreateCertificateAuthority.html).
+This must be of the form: arn:aws:acm-pca:region:account:certificate-authority/12345678-1234-1234-1234-123456789012
-- `certificate_authority_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--certificate_authority_ref))
+- `certificate_authority_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef: from: name: my-api (see [below for nested schema](#nestedatt--spec--certificate_authority_ref))
-- `certificate_chain` (Attributes) SecretKeyReference combines a k8s corev1.SecretReference with aspecific key within the referred-to Secret (see [below for nested schema](#nestedatt--spec--certificate_chain))
+- `certificate_chain` (Attributes) SecretKeyReference combines a k8s corev1.SecretReference with a specific key within the referred-to Secret (see [below for nested schema](#nestedatt--spec--certificate_chain))
 - `status` (String)

 <a id="nestedatt--spec--certificate"></a>